gatsbyjs/gatsby/docs/blog/2019-05-29-intergrating-graphiql-explorer/index.md

 ## Future work

-There is opportunity for further improvements for Gatsby users.
+There are opportunities for further improvements for Gatsby users.
 One that we will be tackling next is [support for using GraphQL fragments provided by Gatsby plugins](https://github.com/gatsbyjs/gatsby/issues/14371).